MiahDrao97/iter_z/README.md

 Like `select()`, this function takes in 2 arguments: `context_ptr` and `ownership`.
 `context_ptr` must be a pointer whose child type defines the following method: `fn filter(@This(), T) bool`.
-`ownership` can either take in `.none` if `context_ptr` points to something locally scoped or a constant, or it can be owned by the iterator if you pass in `ContextOwnership{ .owned = allocator }`.
+`ownership` can either take in `.none` if `context_ptr` points to something locally scoped or static, or it can be owned by the iterator if you pass in `ContextOwnership{ .owned = allocator }`.

-The context is stored as a type-erased const pointer, which combines the static dispatch of the context with dynamic dispatch techniques.
+The context is stored as a type-erased const pointer.
 ```zig
 var iter: Iter(u32) = .from(&[_]u32{ 1, 2, 3, 4, 5 });